Inflect logo

 Natural Disaster Risk

-The Gold Coast has a low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-This stability is a key advantage for critical infrastructure hosting.
+The Gold Coast has a low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+While the composite score is low, the area's coastal location presents specific, moderate natural hazards that require consideration in infrastructure planning.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business